-Celebrating the 2018 Mexican Independence Day weekend around the world:
+Celebrating the 2020 Mexican Independence Day around the world:

 Grito de Dolores (on the evening of September 15) and Aniversario de la Independencia (September 16) commemorate Father Miguel Hidalgo y Costilla’s Grito de Dolores — on September 16, 1810, in the village of Dolores, near Guanajuato.